 Fishing in Boulder

 While famous for rock climbing, hiking, and trail running in the magnificent Flatirons, Boulder is a prime — and often overlooked — fishing destination as well.
-Fishing is one of the best ways to explore Boulder since you can find places to fish here whether you are simply standing underneath the public library, paddling a SUP on the open waters of Boulder reservoir or bushwhacking in the high country.
+Fishing is one of the best ways to explore Boulder since you can find places to fish here whether you are simply standing underneath the public library, paddling a SUP on the open waters of Boulder Reservoir or bushwhacking in the high country.

 You can also make your home base in Boulder and roam into classic waters in national forests and parks just a short drive away.

 Past town, you will find plenty of spots to stalk browns and rainbows along the higher sections of Boulder Creek.
 Dry droppers are usually the ticket here, giving you the chance to test the bottom and topwater simultaneously.
-Construction has been ongoing in the canyon so check current road conditions and plan for the possibilities of stopped traffic and closed parking spots.

 South Boulder Creek at Walker Ranch